newman05/pdfparse/README.md

 A lightweight web app for interacting with PDF documents using AI-powered search and chat.
 Upload PDFs, extract searchable content, and ask natural-language questions about them.

 This README focuses on getting you up and running locally and contributing.
-There is limited emphasis on paid features — the project works locally with free tiers or API keys you provide.

 ## Highlights